Looking for fun activities for your next Zoom meeting? Get your conversations started with these Virtual Ice-breakers for large groups!

 Icebreaker questions have got to be the top on the list.
 What does one do to get to know the other person?
 Ask questions!
 You can take these up a notch by adding a timer or converting these into rapid fire rounds.
 You can also keep it fresh by setting a theme for every meeting and asking questions of that particular theme or category.
 Like food & drink, funny, work-related or reflective icebreaker questions.

 Great for: Onboarding new members in small and large remote teams.
-For smaller groups, you can have a more interactive session with specific questions, whereas for larger groups, you can have everyone answering the same question.
+For smaller groups, you can have a more interactive session with specific questions, whereas for larger groups, you can have everyone take turns answering the same question.
+These icebreakers for Zoom meetings can also be used to start or end a Zoom meeting for breaking the ice.

 This is a classic that everyone loves, but with a twist.
 One person writes down 3 statements about themselves, with two statements being the truth and one being the lie.
 You can do this over a shared whiteboard, where everyone takes a guess and states the lie by adding a dot or a symbol of your choice on the whiteboard.
 You can also mark the statements A, B and C and ask your colleagues to vote for the lie.
 Simple and effective!